aazaff/startLearn.R/intermediateConcepts.md

    5
 ````

-Now we know the appropriate **[row,column]** coordinates of all 2's in the matrix if we pair the input and the output of each **which( )** statement.

-However, this approach is still unsatisfactory for two reasons.
-First, what if we had a large number of rows (hundreds or thousands) that we wanted to analyze?
-Typing out a **which( )** statement for each row would be exhausting and a waste of our time.
-Second, the way this output is organized isn't very clear, which is a violation of the first rule of R!
-Not to mention the fact that it also requires us to manually pair the rows with the columns, rather than giving us a single array of coordinates.
+Although this approach works it is somewhat silly.
+It would be ridiculous to type out a command for each row if we had a large number of rows (hundreds or thousands).
+The ability to automate repetitive tasks is the whole reason we use computers in the first place!

 ## Automating repetitive tasks

-Resolving the first of these problems is fairly easy as there are a number of functions built into R that will allow us to repeat an operation over and over again.
-The ability to automate repetitive tasks is the whole reason we use computers in the first place!
+There are a number of functions built into R that will allow us to repeat an operation over and over again.

-In all of computer science, there are three fundamental units of repetition: **repeat( )**, **while( )**, and **for( )**.
+There are three fundamental types of repetition that can be found in most computer science lanugages: **repeat( )**, **while( )**, and **for( )**.
 Luckily, anything that can be achieved with **repeat( )** can also be achieved with **while( )** and **for( )**, so you only need to learn two of three.
 Congrats!

 The **while( )** function tells R to repeat an expression (or multiple expressions) while a certain **logical** expression evaluates to **TRUE** and stop when that condition becomes **FALSE**.